dumberjs/dumberjs.github.io/resources.md

 [`dumber-module-loader`](https://github.com/dumberjs/dumber-module-loader) supports absolute module id starting with `../`.
 This kind of module id is called "above-surface" module id.
 It's designed to allow dumber to flexibly import files out of [src path](./options/src).

+## Two module spaces

+[`dumber-module-loader`](https://github.com/dumberjs/dumber-module-loader) separates local sources and npm packages into two module spaces: `user` and `package`.
+This is designed to solve one RequireJS problem, the local file `src/util.js` with module id `util` overshadows npm core package `util`.

+The module spaces are totally transparent to the users of `dumber` bundler.
+If you are interested, read more at https://github.com/dumberjs/dumber-module-loader.